pbouda/peterbouda.eu/content/pages/profile.rst

 * **Technologies: Python, PyQt, NLP**
 * **Link:** https://github.com/cidles/poio-analyzer

-The development of Poio GRAID was a cooperation between the "Centro Interdisciplinar de Documentação Linguística e Social" and the University of Regensburg.
+The development of Poio Analyzer was a cooperation between the "Centro Interdisciplinar de Documentação Linguística e Social" and the University of Regensburg.
 I planned and implemented a software to allow users to search and analyze data from language documentation projects.
 The software supports